 The Enchanted Mesa Trail is an easy to moderate in-and-out trail that stretches across approximately 2.5 miles.
 Open year-round, dusk till dawn, the trail provides breathtaking views of the Flatirons.
 You’re also likely to see the occasional bear and lots of colorful wildflowers.
 It’s a nice spot for bird-watching too, as the forested area is where you can often see woodland and meadow birds together.

-Surprisingly, the Enchanted Mesa Trail is one of the lesser-known trails in Boulder.
+Talk to any Boulder County realtor and they’ll tell you that the Enchanted Mesa Trail is one of the lesser known trails in Boulder.
 You’ll find the entrance near the south side of the Chautauqua Auditorium.
 Follow the gravel fire road through a metal gate and across a stone bridge.
 The trail will lead you to an overlook point showing scenic views of Boulder and then continuing through a forest of ponderosa pines.
 There is lots of shade along the route, which makes it a nice trek during the hot summer months.
 Surprisingly, cell phone reception is usually quite good in this area as well.

 GREGORY CANYON TRAIL